moxin-org/moly/README.md

 ---

-## Packaging Moxin for Distribution
+## Packaging Moly for Distribution

-> Note: we already have [pre-built releases of Moxin](https://github.com/moxin-org/moly/releases) available for download.
+> Note: we already have [pre-built releases of Moly](https://github.com/moxin-org/moly/releases) available for download.

 Install `cargo-packager`: